 Famous Restaurants can still survive without the 3rd party middle services like foodpanda.
 I am not sure if portals/apps can survive without them.

-With the vendors deserting the ship at such an infancy stage, the problems do not seem to end for the food startups of India.
+With the vendors deserting the ship at such an infancy stage, the problems do not seem to end for the food delivery startups in India.

 Last but not the least of problems is the overestimation of food delivery business.